awsdocs/amazon-chime-sdk-developer-guide/doc_source/transcription-options.md

 # Choosing transcription options<a name="transcription-options"></a>

-When you use Amazon Chime live transcription, you use [Amazon Transcribe](https://aws.amazon.com/transcribe/) or [Amazon Transcribe Medical](https://aws.amazon.com/transcribe/medical/) in your AWS account\.
+When you use Amazon Chime SDK live transcription, you use [Amazon Transcribe](https://aws.amazon.com/transcribe/) or [Amazon Transcribe Medical](https://aws.amazon.com/transcribe/medical/) in your AWS account\.
 You have access to all the [streaming languages supported by Amazon Transcribe](https://docs.aws.amazon.com/transcribe/latest/dg/what-is-transcribe.html), plus features such as [custom vocabularies](https://docs.aws.amazon.com/transcribe/latest/dg/how-vocabulary.html) and [vocabulary filters](https://docs.aws.amazon.com/transcribe/latest/dg/filter-unwanted-words.html)\.
 When using Amazon Transcribe Medical, you can choose a medical specialty, conversation type, and optionally provide any custom vocabulary\.
 Standard Amazon Transcribe and Amazon Transcribe Medical costs apply\.

 The process of choosing transcription options follows these steps\.